inesaranab/Agentic-Sentiment-Analyzer/CERTIFICATION_ANSWERS.md

 - **Lower Context Recall: 0.8500 (-5.56%)** - Misses more relevant information than baseline
 - **Trade-off**: Gains precision but loses recall and faithfulness

-**When to Use:** If you must use semantic search (e.g., for conceptual queries without keywords), Cohere reranking significantly improves precision.
+**When I will consider to Use:** If you must use semantic search (e.g., for conceptual queries without keywords), Cohere reranking significantly improves precision.

 ---